ROCm/HIP/docs/how-to/virtual_memory.rst

 Free Virtual Memory
 -------------------

 To free the memory allocated in this manner, use the corresponding free functions.
 To unmap the memory, use ``hipMemUnmap``.
 To release the virtual address range, use ``hipMemAddressFree``.
 Finally, to release the physical memory, use ``hipMemRelease``.
+A side effect of these functions is the lack of synchronization when memory is released.
+If you call ``hipFree`` when you have multiple streams running in parallel, it synchronizes the device.
+This causes worse resource usage and performance.

 .. code-block:: cpp